kanishkanms/ESP32_Mega_Session/README.md

    - Coming soon....................

+### Day 3
+   -

+### Day 4
+  - Installation setup of Micropython
+  - Intro to Micropython interface,syntax,REPL etc
+  - Working of OLED,JoyStick,Buzzer
+  - Made a arcade breakout game using all that was learnt

 ### For Beginners:(Given below are resources for you to get started with electronics, try out circuits,etc)
    - Electronic basics:(Covers basic concepts and working of components) \
    https://youtube.com/playlist?list=PLYS_1w0FFIANdG78JyJu3tsumsXVIcXUB